-Learners are required to sign up for modules after completing the enrolment form.
-The Course Schedule is available on the IFE website.
+Learners are required to sign up for modules 1 to 3 after completing the enrolment form.
+The Course Schedule is available from IFE.
 The schedule outlines the modules and delivery options available to learners.
 Learners will receive a link to the online Module sign up form once they have enrolled.